 If you like what Making Waves are doing, you can show your support by: liking, following and leaving comments and feedback at all our social channels and liking, following and leaving feedback at all the social channels of featured composers when you see new or familiar faces pop up in your feed.

 We also have a growing line of merchandise.
 We’ve updated the Featured Composer tote bag for 2015-17 and have also introduced a Making Conversation podcast logo tote bag.
 You might like to show off your new music savvy around town by purchasing one of these:

-New 2017 Making Conversation Logo Tote Bag
+Making Conversation Podcast Logo Tote Bag

 2015-17 Featured Composers Tote Bag (White)

 Black text on white bag.